guilleng/c-programming-a-modern-approach-solutions/chapter2/exercises/04/README.md

 Integers are all over the place, but floating point variables are all zero.

-Below is the resulting output of compiling and running `ex04.c`:
+Below is a resulting output of compiling and running `ex04.c`:
 ```
 non-initialized integers:
 -1839202208